Vimeo Could Ruin Your Marketing Efforts, But It Might Be Better Than YouTube

 Take a look at my screenshot from a recent video:

-YouTube knows I love watching sketch comedy clips and listening to music, so it served sidebar of videos it thought I’d enjoy.
+YouTube knows I love watching sketch comedy clips and listening to music, so it served a sidebar of videos it thought I’d enjoy.
 The goal: To keep me on the site as long as possible so YouTube could continue serving ads.

 Now look at a screengrab from Vimeo: